FraunhoferIWES/foxes/docs/source/models.rst

 * :ref:`Turbine types`: Define rotor diameter and hub height, and provide thrust coefficient and power yield depending on rotor equivalent quantities.
 * :ref:`Wake models`: Compute wake deltas for flow quantities in the wake of a turbine.
 * :ref:`Wake frames`: Determine the path of wake propagation and the local coordinate system that follows the centreline of the wake.
+* :ref:`Wake deflections`: Bend the wakes for rotors with yaw misalignment.
+This effect is added to the wake frame path.
 * :ref:`Partial wakes`: Compute rotor disc averages of wake effects, i.e., the partial wakes models calculate the rotor effective wake deltas.
 * :ref:`Turbine models`: Each wind turbine within the wind farm can have individual turbine model choices.
 For each state and turbine, those compute data from currently existing data.
 * :ref:`Ground models`: Add ground effects to the wake calculation, for example the reflection from horizontal planes.